 We acknowledge that racism, xenophobia, sexism, homophobia, and other systemic forms of prejudice reinforce not only the power and privilege of America’s White majority but also the influence of post-colonial empires on emerging economies.
 This global understanding of the imperatives of equity and inclusion, rooted in our interdisciplinary approaches to research and problem-solving, pushes us to embrace a wide array of life journeys and perspectives.
 While identity may begin with what we see, we recognize that diversity is often far more complex than what public conversations about race might lead us to believe.
 A person’s life story is collectively shaped by their identities in complex ways.
 Our commitment is consequently to honor the complexities of individuals and communities while we partner to build bridges to a more just economy.

 As a nonprofit research and action institute, we are on a journey to embed equity and inclusion across our organization—into our governance, operations, and partnerships.
-We have been fortunate to have thoughtful advisers on this journey from the outset, and we continue to create policies, practices, and platforms that reflect the need for.
+We have been fortunate to have thoughtful advisers on this journey from the outset, and we continue to create policies, practices, and platforms that reflect the need for social equity.

 Since its founding, Croatan Institute has been committed to the principles of equity and inclusion in its actions: